GamesterUnknown/PowMR_ESPHome/README.md

 1. All sensors combined in one file.
 2. Corrected query and calculation of Power and Power Factor
 3. Optimied Modbus registers query:
-   -14 registers starting from 4502
+   1. 14 registers starting from 4502
-   -19 registers starting from 4516
+   2. 19 registers starting from 4516
-   -19 registers starting from 4539
+   3. 19 registers starting from 4539
-   -config registers (starting from 5002) are read one by one in other case it will not read values.
+   4. config registers (starting from 5002) are read one by one in other case it will not read values.

 Known issues:
  1. Using text_sensor instead of regular sensor lead to hang of ESP immidiatly after start.
 Root case unknown.